-- 1. Introduction - 1.1 Section 38 (1) of the Localism Act 2011 requires English and Welsh local authorities to produce a pay policy statement for 2012/13 and for each financial year thereafter.
-This is Bedfordshire Fire and Rescue Service's eleventh annual Pay Policy Statement. - 1.2 The Department for Communities and Local Government (DCLG) Guidance on Section 40 of the Localism Act clarified that each local authority is an individual employer in its own right and has the autonomy to make decisions on pay that are appropriate to local circumstances.
+- 1.1 Section 38 (1) of the Localism Act 2011 requires English and Welsh local authorities to produce a pay policy statement for 2012/13 and for each financial year thereafter.
+This is Bedfordshire Fire and Rescue Service's twelfth annual Pay Policy Statement. - 1.2 The Department for Communities and Local Government (DCLG) Guidance on Section 40 of the Localism Act clarified that each local authority is an individual employer in its own right and has the autonomy to make decisions on pay that are appropriate to local circumstances.
 The provisions in the Act do not seek to change this, determine what decisions on pay should be taken, or what policies individual authorities should have in place.
-Rather, they require that authorities are more open about their local policies and how decisions are made. - 1.3 Bedfordshire Fire and Rescue Authority's proposed pay policy statement is derived from the 'model' pay policy statement contained in the Local Government Association Document 'Pay Policy and Practice in Local Authorities' which was recommended to Fire and Rescue Authorities by the Head of Workforce at the Local Government Association via the principal negotiating officer of the National Joint Council for Fire and Rescue Authorities in November 2013. - 2.
-Pay Policy Statement Content - 2.1 Matters that must be included in the statutory pay policy statement are:
+Rather, they require that authorities are more open about their local policies and how decisions are made. - 1.3 Bedfordshire Fire and Rescue Authority's proposed pay policy statement is derived from the 'model' pay policy statement contained in the Local Government Association Document 'Pay Policy and Practice in Local Authorities' which was recommended to Fire and Rescue Authorities by the Head of Workforce at the Local Government Association via the principal negotiating officer of the National Joint Council for Fire and Rescue Authorities in November 2013.

+2. Pay Policy Statement Content

-- Information on the approach to Chief Officer remuneration at recruitment, salary, bonus/performance related pay, charges, fees allowances, benefits in kind and enhancement to pension at termination.
-The definition of chief officer is not limited to heads of paid service or statutory chief officers; it includes those who report directly to them; - Local authority's policy on the level and elements of remuneration for each chief officer; - Local authority's policy on the remuneration of its lowest-paid employees (together with its definition of 'lowest-paid employees' and its reasons for adopting that definition); and - A local authority's policy on the relationship between the remuneration of its chief officers and other officers. - 2.2 The Act does not require the pay policy statement to include numerical data on pay; the statement is about policy and not the actual pay of individuals. - 2.3 It is a requirement of the Localism Act that the data from the preceding year must be used to calculate the pay multiple, therefore this annual pay policy statement is based on the data from 1 April 2020 to 31 March 2021. - 2.4 Information that has changed since the last Annual Pay Policy Statement is highlighted in bold. - 3.
-Process for Annual Adoption of a Pay Policy Statement - 3.1 The Localism Act also prescribes that the pay policy statement must be approved formally by a meeting of Members.
+- 2.1 Matters that must be included in the statutory pay policy statement are: - Information on the approach to Chief Officer remuneration at recruitment, salary, bonus/performance related pay, charges, fees allowances, benefits in kind and enhancement to pension at termination.
+The definition of chief officer is not limited to heads of paid service or statutory chief officers; it includes those who report directly to them; - Local authority's policy on the level and elements of remuneration for each chief officer; - Local authority's policy on the remuneration of its lowest-paid employees (together with its definition of 'lowest-paid employees' and its reasons for adopting that definition); and - A local authority's policy on the relationship between the remuneration of its chief officers and other officers. - 2.2 The Act does not require the pay policy statement to include numerical data on pay; the statement is about policy and not the actual pay of individuals. - 2.3 It is a requirement of the Localism Act that the data from the preceding year must be used to calculate the pay multiple, therefore this annual pay policy statement is based on the data from 1 April 2021 to 31 March 2022.

+2.4 Information that has changed since the last Annual Pay Policy Statement is highlighted in bold.

+3. Process for Annual Adoption of a Pay Policy Statement

+3.1 The Localism Act also prescribes that the pay policy statement must be approved formally by a meeting of Members.
 In the case of a Fire and Rescue Authority, it cannot be delegated to any sub-committee and must be approved by the end of March each year and can be amended in-year.
-It must also be published on the Authority's website (and in any other way the Authority chooses) and must be complied with when the Authority sets the terms and conditions for a Chief Officer. - 4.
-Information - 4.1 Nationally negotiated pay increases for employees covered by the Green Book (National Joint Council for Local Government Services National Agreement on Pay and Conditions), are applied as advised by the National Joint Council.
-In October 2021 the NJC announced its' members had rejected the employers' final pay offer of 1.75%, effective from 1 April 2021, and confirmed that they would undertake industrial action ballots.
-Two of the ballots had a majority vote in favour of strike action but did not achieve the legal threshold turnout requirement.
-They continue to seek an improved pay offer from the Employer.
-Unite's ballot will close on 25 February 2022.
+It must also be published on the Authority's website (and in any other way the Authority chooses) and must be complied with when the Authority sets the terms and conditions for a Chief Officer.